Dominique Chaloult

 Dominique Chaloult is a Québécoise media executive.
 She took office as executive director for television at public broadcaster Radio-Canada in 2015.

 Biography

 Career

 After leaving school and travelling to Mexico, Chaloult returned to Quebec to become a DJ at CIME-FM.
 She then became a researcher for television and worked her way up as a programming director, mainly in comedies and varieties.
-Chaloult had some big successes but has admitted to her share of "flops" which she looks back on for having developed talent.
+Chaloult had some big successes but has admitted to her share of less successful shows which she looks back on for having developed talent.
 She was a variety advisor to TVA.
 Chaloult became director of varieties at Radio-Canada from June 2004 to June 2009.